kyma-project/api-gateway/docs/user/apirule-migration/README.md

     kubectl get apirules.gateway.kyma-project.io -A -o json | jq '.items[] | select(.metadata.annotations["gateway.kyma-project.io/original-version"] == "v1beta1") | {namespace: .metadata.namespace, name: .metadata.name}'
     ```

 2. If two or more of your APIRules target the same workload, apply an additional AuthorizationPolicy to avoid traffic disruption during migration.
-See [Migrating Multiple APIRules Targeting the Same Workload from `v1beta1` to `v2`](./01-90-migrate-multiple-apirules-targeting-same-workload.md).
+See [Migrate Multiple APIRules Targeting the Same Workload from `v1beta1` to `v2`](./01-90-migrate-multiple-apirules-targeting-same-workload.md).

 3. To retrieve the complete **spec** with the rules field of an APIRule in version `v1beta1`, see [Retrieving the Complete **spec** of an APIRule in Version `v1beta1`](./01-81-retrieve-v1beta1-spec.md).